yao8839836/ogb_report/StarGraph_Text/README.md

 ## Running
 1. Install the requirements from the `requirements.txt`

-2.
-3. Prepare the file storing the subgraphs as follows:
+2. Prepare the file storing the subgraphs as follows:

-&emsp;&emsp; a.
+a.
 Download the file of anchors using the `download.sh` script, provided by [NodePiece](https://github.com/migalkin/NodePiece/blob/main/ogb/download.sh)

 &emsp;&emsp; b.
 Generate the file of neighbors by running `python create_nborfile.py`